practical-neuroimaging/practical-neuroimaging.github.com/on_convolution.rst

     g(t - \tau)\, d\tau

-As you can see, and as we have already discovered in the discrete case, the convolution in the integral of the product of the two functions as the second function $g$ is reversed and shifted.
+As you can see, and as we have already discovered in the discrete case, the convolution is the integral of the product of the two functions as the second function $g$ is reversed and shifted.

 See : the `wikipedia convolution definition section